clarinsi/kas-term/README.md

 To train the models, CollTerm should be applied over each corpus document, to produce the models then used by the kas-term supervised extension, resulting in a final ranked list of term candidates.

 The included example covers Slovene academic writing.
-The models were computed from the KAS corpus (http://nl.ijs.si/kas/) of PhD theses, and one example thesis is included.
+The models were computed from the KAS corpus (http://nl.ijs.si/kas/) of PhD theses.
+Included is one example thesis and the background files (patterns, weighted lemmas and results of an annotation campaign).

 ## CollTerm